 Project GO is a nationwide program providing training in selected strategic languages for ROTC students at 18 universities in the United States.
 The University of Arizona is proudly one of the few to provide Arabic language and culture training.

-About Project GO
+About the Project GO Program

 Project Global Officer (GO) is coordinated by the School of Middle Eastern North African Studies (MENAS) and draws upon this department's expertise.
 MENAS cooperates with the leadership of each ROTC service branch represented at the University of Arizona, to include the Army, Air Force, and Naval ROTC programs.
 Project GO accepts applications from all members of the University's ROTC community and beyond.